SachiD123/MyPortfolio.github.io/Projects/creditrisk.md

 ![Dashboard Screenshot3](https://github.com/SachiD123/MyPortfolio.github.io/blob/main/Images/Loancharacteristics.png)
 [Download Dashboard here](https://github.com/SachiD123/MyPortfolio.github.io/blob/main/Projects/CreditRiskAnalysisFinal.pbix)

+- ## **Methodology**
+- Categorical data was normalised using one-hot encoding method.
+- Multi-collinearity was checked as this dataset consist of a linear model.
+Based on the results final set of features were selected.
+- Data was scaled to fit for the modelling.
+- Data imbalances were corrected using balancing methods.
+- Data was split in 80 % to 20 % ratio for the training and testing.

 ## **Models used**
 ##### Logistic Regression
 - A classification machine learning algorithm which can be used to predict a given class or not, by estimating the probality of event occuring.
 It uses the logistic funtion to transform the inputs into values ranging between 0 and